neintendo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line: This script duplicates the last line of iacta.

 10-no_more_js: This script deletes all the regular files with a .js extension that are present in the current directory and all its subfolders.

+11-directories: This script counts the number of directories and sub-directories in the current directory.